CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

 # Overview

-In this exercise, you'll create a project that orchestrates two AI agents using the Semantic Kernel SDK.
-An *Incident Manager* agent will analyze service log files for issues.
-If an issue is found, the Incident Manager will recommend a resolution action, and a *DevOps Assistant* agent will receive the recommendation and invoke the corrective function and perform the resolution.
-The Incident Manager agent will then review the updated logs to make sure the resolution was successful.

-For this exercise, four sample log files are provided.
-The DevOps Assistant agent code only updates the sample log files with some example log messages.
+In this lab, you’ll build a project that orchestrates two AI agents using the **Semantic Kernel SDK**.
+The first agent, the *Incident Manager*, will analyze provided service log files to detect potential issues.
+When an issue is identified, the Incident Manager will recommend a resolution action.
+The second agent, the *DevOps Assistant*, will take this recommendation, invoke the corrective function, and apply the resolution by updating the logs with example messages.
+Afterward, the Incident Manager will recheck the updated log files to verify whether the resolution was successful.
+For this exercise, you’ll work with four sample log files, with the DevOps Assistant simulating updates by appending diagnostic and resolution messages.

 ## Lab Objectives